 2. Click on Utilities > Activity Monitor.

-4. Giving you the ability to close anything that is clearly taking up too much battery power.
+3. Activity Monitor will show what is taking up CPU and GPU, giving you the ability to close anything that is clearly taking up too much battery power.

-5. Identify background apps
+5. Identify background items

 Now, clearly, that sort of thing isn’t ideal, and you won’t want apps running that drain power, steal data, or use your Mac for something you aren’t even aware of.
-To solve these potential battery draining-problems, we recommend taking the following steps:
+To solve these potential battery draining problems, we recommend taking the following steps:

-1. Download CleanMyMac X (for free, here).
+1. Download CleanMyMac (for free, here).

-6. Reduce screen brightness
+7. Reduce screen brightness

 System Preferences - Displays settings

-7. Turn off Bluetooth
+8. Turn off Bluetooth

 Bluetooth is a valuable technology.
 However, if it is constantly turned on, it may significantly drain your battery.
 The thing is that it is always searching for paired devices, thus consuming resources.
 So, turning it off may prolong battery life.